 3. Kunsthalle Mannheim

-If art boils in your blood, visiting Kunsthalle Mannheim fits among the best things to see in Mannheim for you.
+If art boils in your blood, visiting Kunsthalle Mannheim is among the best things to see in Mannheim for you.
 The building shows off a spectacular collection of modern art and is one of the top attractions in this region of Germany.

-Some of the distinguished artists whose masterpieces are included in the collection include Monet, Van Gogh, and Liebermann.
+Some distinguished artists whose masterpieces are included in the collection include Monet, Van Gogh, and Liebermann.
 The museum is a stone’s throw away from the Mannheim water tower.
 You can also access the museum on foot from the Central Railway Station.

-You’ll part with just 9 euros, for adults, to enter the place while children below six years access it free.
+You’ll part with just 9 euros for adults to enter the place while children below six years access it free.
 If you are traveling with your family, it will cost you around 15 euros only to access the museum.

 You’ll, however, pay additional cash for workshops, tours, and unique exhibits.
-From Tuesday to Sunday, you can visit the museum between 11 AM and 6 PM.
+You can visit the museum between 11 AM and 6 PM from Tuesday to Sunday.
 On Wednesday, it’s open between 11 AM to 6 PM.
 This is one of the top Mannheim attractions that’s worth a visit.

 4. Mannheim Palace

-It’s the second biggest baroque palace in Europe.
-The Mannheim Palace was constructed in the 18th century and initially served as the principal residence of Prince-Electors of the Palatinate branch.
+Mannheim Palace is the second biggest baroque palace in Europe.
+It was constructed in the 18th century and initially served as the principal residence of the Prince-Electors of the Palatinate branch.
 Today, the University of Mannheim utilizes the structure.
 Still, there’s a beautiful museum with all this baroque palace’s magnificence on display.

 5. Tour Reissinsel